Pictured: Kel Cadet-Lyons

 Kel introduces this sense of play to her designs, particularly in her use of colours, describing the creation of her favourite design, her palm print, as somewhat of a happy accident.
 "I spilled a little green paint on some white leather, and I was like oh no what am I going to do with this green in the middle of this white leather?
 What can I make out of this?
 When I brushed it away, it was just like a stroke, and I was like let’s see what happens.
 I thought that it kind of looked tropical, and I just kept making the stroke, and it looked like a palm.
 It’s so reflective of what I know most.
 At my grandmother’s house they have such a beautiful assortment of greenery."

 This appreciation of colours is rooted in her love of art.
 She talked with us about her favourite classical artists, namely Henri Matisse who she admires for his experimentation with form and colour, as well as American painter Mark Rothko, who gained his reputation by creating colour field paintings that depicted rectangular patches of various shades.
 "I love colour.
 People who understand colour are my people, but Rothko took it to a whole new level.
 I believe that colour is therapy, that colour is healing and what he created with transcendentalism and understanding that colour gives off vibration and gives off energy and that it can affect an entire space around you, I think it’s revolutionary."
 However, perhaps her most heavy inspiration are the Suri people, a pastoral tribe who make their home along the Sudanese-Ethiopian border.
 "I love referencing the Suri tribe because I think those children are the most magical beings in all of the land.
 They take pigments of the earth and adorn themselves.
 They mark-make on their bodies, it’s scarification to us but for them it’s rites of passage, it’s honouring their spirit."
-Although the Suri tribe are perhaps most known for their lip plates, ear stretchers and mark-making, they are lesser recognised in western cultures for their contributions to celebrated artistic traditions in which their practice of decorative scarification is referenced, but rarely is its origins ever truly acknowledged.
+Although the Suri tribe are perhaps most known for their lip plates, ear stretchers, and mark-making, they are lesser recognised in western cultures for their contributions to celebrated artistic traditions in which their practice of decorative scarification is referenced, but its origins are not always acknowledged.

 "For designers and artists just make it, if it’s ugly, if it falls apart, if it fails, just make it."